 - First Offense receive a warning

-- Second Offense lose next free dress day
+- Second Offense lose free dress for the month

-- Third Offense lose free dress days for a month
+- Third Offense Detention

 Students will receive only one warning during the entire year.
 The rules for second and third offenses would apply to each month after the warning is received.